JuliaHoerrmann/Territory_TheIcecreamEdition/Readme.txt

                            Territory - the Ice cream edition

 Installation in Windows:
-- open a command prompt

-- go to the directory "cd Installationpath\TerritoryGame"

-- run "end\Scripts\Activate.bat"
+- install the Python packages from requirements.txt

 - run the game with Territory.py